zerafachris/hassio-addons/README.md

 - [oscam](oscam/) : oscam is an Open Source Conditional Access Module software used for descrambling DVB transmissions using smart cards.
 It's both a server and a client.

 - [overseerr](overseerr/) : Overseerr is a request management and media discovery tool built to work with your existing Plex ecosystem.

+- [photoshow](photoshow/) : Photoshow is gallery software at its easiest, it doesn't even require a database.

 <!-- TO DO
 https://docs.linuxserver.io/images/docker-photoshow
 https://docs.linuxserver.io/images/docker-pixapop